All kind of hardware and software Troubleshooting..we provide network solutions..Registered software are available here

 Smartphones and Gaming

 Nielsen indicated that 19 percent of U.S. consumers are interested in buying a non-iPhone smartphone in the next six months.
-Still, 13 percent of the respondents to Nielsen's survey indicated an interest in buying Apple's iconic mobile Relevant Products/Services device between now and the end of April.
+Still, 13 percent of the respondents to Nielsen's survey indicated an interest in buying Apple's iconic mobile device between now and the end of April.

 Interest in gaming platforms also remains high among U.S. consumers 13 and older.
 In Nielsen's survey, the Nintendo Wii led the field with a 15 percent score, followed by the Sony PlayStation 3 (13 percent) and Microsoft's Xbox 360 (9 percent).
 American gaming aficionados also expressed interest in the eight to nine percent range in acquiring one of the new motion peripherals now offered by Sony and Microsoft.